-- Language-specific parenting programs have been developed that address issues specific to being a new migrant when becoming a new parent.
-For example, adjusting to motherhood in a new country and transitioning to life in Australia.
-Classes are delivered to Bangla and Mandarin speaking parents by a nurse with an interpreter - A project to improve access to paediatric occupational therapy services specifically for developmentally vulnerable children living in Lakemba, Wiley Park, Riverwood and Punchbowl suburbs with very high proportions of CALD community members - The Sexual Health Service does not restrict services for clients who may be Medicare ineligible.
-The service also runs a Newtown clinic with peer workers, which has improved access in particular for young Asian gay men to HIV testing
+- Language-specific parenting programs have been developed that address issues specific to being a new migrant when becoming a new parent including, adjusting to motherhood and transitioning to life in Australia.
+Groups are run with Bangla and Mandarin speaking parents by a nurse with an interpreter - A project to improve access to paediatric occupational therapy services by providing services at additional outreach locations, the project focused on developmentally vulnerable children living in Lakemba, Wiley Park, Riverwood and Punchbowl - suburbs with very high proportions of CALD community members - The Sexual Health Service makes services available for clients who may be Medicare ineligible.

-In 2018/19 our teams:
+In 2019/20 our teams: